geerlingguy/Request/README.md

 ## License

-Imap is licensed under the MIT (Expat) license.
+Request is licensed under the MIT (Expat) license.
 See included LICENSE.md.